 ⇒ When to Fly to Find Cheap Flights

 ⇒ What Day to Fly

-What Time to Fly
+⇒ What Time of Day to Fly

 Can you believe you can actually save money by flying at a specific time of day?
 It does make sense that evening is the cheapest time to fly, because no one likes a red eye flight.
 That’s really good news for me, because I hate early morning flights.
-For long-haul flights, I think flying out on an evening flight makes the trip so much easier, because you know you’ll be asleep for at least part of the long flight, and you’ll arrive in your destination having gotten at least a bit of sleep, rather than being exhausted.
+For long-haul flights, flying out on an evening flight makes the trip so much easier, because you know you’ll be asleep for at least part of the long flight, and you’ll arrive in your destination having gotten at least a bit of sleep, rather than being exhausted.

 You can find more useful flight information about the actual route you plan to take by running a flight search on momondo.com, then clicking Flight Insights on the results page.

 ⇒ Saturday Night Layover

 This is one of the trends we’ve been hearing about for a while now, so perhaps it has some real weight behind it.
-The expedia study shows that the best ticket prices still have a Saturday night layover included in them.
+An Expedia study shows that the best ticket prices still have a Saturday night layover included in them.
 This has always been good news for the typical traveler who takes a week off work and includes weekends to extend their travel.
 Leaving before Saturday can potentially save you some money.

 The study found that in Southern Europe, building in a Saturday night stay saves travelers an average of 57% on the cost of the flight.
 But it doesn’t always work that way.
 In Northern Asia and China, the Saturday night trick doesn’t net any savings.
 You also have to take into account the fact that in many areas, hotel rooms are more expensive on Saturday night, thus adding to the overall cost of the trip.
 So in the long run, it might not save you anything.

 ⇒ Combine Flight & Hotel

-Using a Flight Predictor
+2. Use a Flight Predictor Tool

 Our favorite flight predictors

 You can also sign up to track prices on a specific route.
 I also really like the “best flights” tool that shows you the best possible flight, taking time, price and duration into account.
 It’s like having a travel agent on your side.

-The Hopper app gets a nod in this category too, because you can set the alert on any route and it will instantly send you an email with the deal it found.
+Hopper wins again for flight alerts.
+Their awesome “watch this trip” feature is a great way to be notified quickly about a flight deal.
+You can set the alert on any route and it will instantly send you an email with the deal it found.

 Another great tool for travel alerts is Airfarewatchdog.com.
 They have 3 alert options you can sign up for: weekly tips and deals, flights from your departure airport, or deals on the specific route you specify.
 They also have an active Twitter account that tweets popular deals all the time, so you can scoop up a great fare to somewhere you weren’t even planning to travel.
 This is a great way to travel spontaneously or find good weekend trips.